yokoe/sandbox/README.md

 sandbox
 =======

-This is the original one.
+This is the revised one.

 ## Installation

 ```
-git clone git@github.com:yokoe/sandbox.git
+git clone git@github.com:yokoe/sandbox.git foo
 ```